interledger/interledger.github.io/_content/setup-wallets.md

 When you next visit rafiki.money, log in to work with the accounts you have set up.

-#### Send money with your rafiki.money accounts
+#### Send money with your rafiki.money payment pointer

 With rafiki.money, a payment pointer has a default account to receive test XRP from another payment pointer.
 You can create additional financial accounts under the same payment pointer that can also store test XRP and be used to send test XRP.

-You can send and receive test XRP between rafiki.money accounts and Xpring Testnet login accounts.
+You can send and receive test XRP between rafiki.money accounts and other Interledger accounts.

 1. On the rafiki.money home page, click the account you want to use to send test XRP.
 2. Click **Send funds**.
 3. Enter the **Payment Pointer** to which you want to send test XRP, and the **Amount (XRP)** value.

-Experiment with sending and receiving test XRP between payment pointers on different sites, adding more value to your accounts as desired.
-With Testnet transactions, there are no transaction costs for sending and receiving test XRP.
+Experiment with sending and receiving test XRP between payment pointers on different sites, adding more test funds to your accounts as desired.
+With testnet transactions, there are no transaction costs for sending and receiving test XRP.